Chad Eaton

-Chad Everett Eaton (born April 6, 1972) is a former American football defensive tackle in the National Football League for the Cleveland Browns, New England Patriots, Seattle Seahawks and Dallas Cowboys.
-He played college football at Washington State University.
+Chad Everett Eaton (born April 6, 1972) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Cleveland Browns, New England Patriots, Seattle Seahawks, and Dallas Cowboys.
+He played college football for the Washington State Cougars.

-Early years
+Early life

 Eaton attended Governor John R. Rogers High School, where he was a two-way lineman.
 As a senior, he was an All-State selection and named the Prep Lineman Of The Year by the Washington State Sportswriter Association.